thefirstqubit/portfolio/README.md

 I'm an aspiring information security / cloud security / cybersecurity professional in the midst of pivoting career paths after 11 years of accumulated experience in marketing and F&B throughout US and APAC markets.

 Searching for internships and entry-level positions.
 I'm interested in Information and Network Security .
-Currently on track to obtain CompTia Security+ by Aug 2025.
+Currently on track to obtain CompTia Security+ by Sep 2025.

 Hobbies and Passions?
 Rare brain-melting DJ sets, Stanley Kubrick movies, poker, learning and having deep conversations about tech, long distance running.